cambiotraining/camstats/docs/clustering-practical-kmeans 2.md

 So we have different types of penguins, from different islands.
 Bill and flipper measurements were taken, and the penguins' weight plus sex was recorded.

-As an example, we also have a look at bill depth versus bill length.
+As an example, we also have a look at flipper length versus bill length.

 We can already see that the data appear to cluster quite closely by species.
 A great example to illustrate K-means clustering (you'd almost think I chose the example on purpose!)

-## Exercise - Flipper and bill length
+## Exercise - Bill depth and length

 :::exercise ::::::

-For this exercise I'd like you to create a scatter plot of the flipper length against the bill length.
+For this exercise I'd like you to create a scatter plot of the bill depth against the bill length.
 We'll be using colour to separate female/male data.
 Lastly, we're creating individual panels for each island.

 Most of the code is given below and I would like you to replace the `<FIXME>` parts with the required code.